Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 What is most memorable is the passport-like book you receive as you enter.

-It has the story of a real person who went through World War II and the events of the Holocaust.
+It tells the story of a real person who went through World War II and the events of the Holocaust.

 The book is chronological like the exhibit so as you walk through the museum, you'll also have a personal story of what that person experienced during this same time.